A numerical method for oscillatory integrals with coalescing saddle points: Example: the computation of Chebyshev moments

 where the polynomials have moderate to high degree $k$ and the frequency $\omega$ is large.
 These Chebyshev moments regularly appear in numerical methods for Fourier-type integrals of the form \eqref{eq:I} with $g(x)=x$, in which $f$ is approximated by a Chebyshev expansion \cite{dominguez2011filonclenshawcurtis,ledoux2012interpolatory,huybrechs2012superinterpolation}.

-These moments satisfy a recursion, based on the recurrence relation of the Chebyshev polynomials themselves \cite{piessens1971oscillatory}.
+The moments satisfy a recursion, based on the recurrence relation of the Chebyshev polynomials themselves \cite{piessens1971oscillatory}.
 This recursion is numerically stable for small $k$ \cite{dominguez2011filonclenshawcurtis}.
 However, it becomes unstable once $k \sim \omega$.
-The remaining moments can then be computed by solving a linear system of equations \cite{dominguez2011filonclenshawcurtis}, which can become expensive.
+The remaining moments can be computed at once by solving a linear system of equations \cite{dominguez2011filonclenshawcurtis}.
+This system corresponds to following the recurrence in the backwards direction, starting from a moment of high degree that can be determined by other means.
+For example, in \cite{dominguez2011filonclenshawcurtis} it is determined asymptotically (assuming $k \approx 4\omega$).
+Since the system is tridiagonal, this is a very efficient way of computing moments for a wide range of degrees of the Chebyshev polynomial.
+However, it is less effective for the evaluation of just a few moments around the instability $k \sim \omega$.
+In our example, we will focus exactly on those integrals.

 The resonance in the regime $k \sim \omega$ can be reformulated as a problem with coalescing saddle points.
 This is seen by rewriting the Chebyshev moment as follows, using well-known properties of the Chebyshev polynomials of the first kind: